 Are there alternatives to black grout?

-Yes, there are plenty of alternatives to black grout that do not require the use of white grout.
 It’s ok if black grout does not align with your design preferences.
+There are plenty of alternatives to black grout.
 Here are some alternative color options to consider:

 - Beige grout – beige offers a more soft and muted tone for tiles.